-The global mining industry experienced an 1% drop in new job postings related to corporate governance in Q3 2022 compared with the previous quarter, according to GlobalData’s Jobs Analytics.
-This compares to an 1% decrease in the previous quarter and a 23% increase versus Q3 2021.
+The global mining industry experienced a 1% drop in new job postings related to corporate governance in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Corporate Governance in Mining – Hiring Activity in Q3 2022.
+This compares to a 23% increase versus Q3 2021.

 Notably, Automotive Technicians and Repairers jobs accounted for a 4% share of the global mining industry’s corporate governance-related total new job postings in Q3 2022, down 3% over the prior quarter.